 Monitoring Analytics and Tracking Key Performance Metrics

-A successful website maintenance audit is incomplete without reviewing analytics and key performance metrics.
-Tracking data such as page load times, bounce rates, exit pages, and keyword rankings provides insight into how users interact with your site and highlights areas needing optimization efforts.
+A successful site maintenance audit is incomplete without reviewing analytics and key performance metrics.
+Tracking data such as page load times, bounce rates, exit pages, and keyword rankings provides insight into how users interact with your site and highlights areas that need optimization.

 Tools like Google Analytics and Google PageSpeed Insights allow you to conduct a performance audit and evaluate trends over time.